sbunivedu/db_foreign_key/README.md

 +-------------+------------+
 ```
 Use the data to answer the following questions.
-* What categories are the "mittens" product in?
+* What are the names of categories the "mittens" are in?
-* What products are in the "blue" category?
+* What are the names of products in the "blue" category?

 Experiment with foreign key constraints
 * Delete  a primary key